► New Toyota GR86 sports car is here

 - Engine: 2387cc four-cylinder, DOHC, Toyota D-4S direct injection

 - 0-62mph time: 6.3sec (1.1sec faster than the GT86)

 - Suspension: MacPherson struts (front), double wishbones (rear)

 - Tyres: 215/40 R18

-Few surprises inside the cabin: this is a focused, simple, very Japanese interior: it won't win any prizes for creativity and we'll have to withhold judgment on plastics quality until we've sat in it - but we somehow just know it'll likely put function over form, even without having experienced it first-hand.
+Few surprises inside the cabin: this is a focused, simple, very Japanese interior: it won’t win any prizes for creativity and the plastics are still on the sturdy side of plush – but you somehow just know it’ll put function over form, even without having experienced it first-hand.

 How successful was the Toyota GT86?

 The coupe segment has been shrinking globally, but Toyota spotted the potential for brand-building and excitement generation with the GT86.
-It has sold more than 200,000 models worldwide in the past nine years, around 7500 in the UK.
+It sold more than 200,000 models worldwide in the nine years it was on sale, around 7500 of those in the UK.

 The new GR86 is again twinned with the latest Subaru BRZ (above), but this time the Scooby won’t be offered in Europe.
 The economies of scale are what enable a relatively modest-selling sports car to make it to production – and will also mean that the Toyota benefits from tech such as Subaru’s Eyesight safety systems and a choice of manual or automatic transmissions.